What Are The Dangers of Mixing Alcohol With Prednisone?

 - Problems with the adrenal glands

 Alcohol and substance abuse can be difficult to defeat on your own for a number of reasons.
-For one thing, these substances can cause changes in the brain that make it difficult to break the habit.
-Additionally, withdrawal symptoms can be excruciating and may lead to relapse.
+These substances can cause changes in the brain that make it difficult to break the habit.
+Additionally, withdrawal symptoms can be excruciating and may lead to relapse — especially if you’re trying to quit on your own.

-At Zinnia Healing, we offer a variety of addiction treatment options that can help you recover from your addiction and live a healthier, happier life.
+Are you ready to take the next step and get help?
+At Zinnia Health, we offer a variety of addiction treatment options that can help you recover from your addiction and live a healthier, happier life.
 Contact us today or call (855) 430-9439.